Salmacis: Ovid's version

 Salmacis' attempted rape of Hermaphroditus is narrated in the fourth book of Ovid's Metamorphoses (see also Dercetis).

-One day Hermaphroditus went swimming in his pool.
+One day, Hermaphroditus went swimming in his pool.
 Upon seeing him, Salmacis was struck with love for him, approached him and confessed her love to him; but he was not interested, and demanded she leave.
 She did so, but her passion took her back, unable to stay away from him.
 As Hermaphroditus emerged from the pool, she threw herself at him, and forcibly kissed him as he tried to escape.
 Salmacis then cried to the gods and begged them to let them stay together forever; and the gods answered by fusing them together for all time, into a deity that had both male and female parts.
 She thus becomes one with Hermaphroditus and he curses the fountain to have the same effect on every other person who would bathe there.

 Other versions

 In a description found on the remains of a wall in Halicarnassus, Hermaphroditus' mother Aphrodite names Salmacis as the nymph who nursed and took care of an infant Hermaphroditus after his parents put him in her care, a very different version than the one presented by Ovid.

-Lucian of Samosata also implies that Hermaphroditus was born like that, rather than becoming later in life against his will, and blames it on the identity of the boy's father.
+Lucian of Samosata also implies that Hermaphroditus was born like that, rather than becoming later in life against his will, and blames it on the identity of the boy's father Hermes.